sarzamas/pytest_PageObjectPlaywright_example/Readme.md

 ```
 ## Docker
 Build options:
-- use the Docker CLI (for manual test):
+- use the Docker CLI (for manual test with local host network):

 In the command, the -t flag tags your image with a name and the `.` lets Docker knows where it can find the Dockerfile
 ```bash